What is HMUN?

 Samantha D. Luce is a junior at Harvard College, and she is pursuing a joint concentration in Social Studies and African studies.
 Her particular academic interests lie in understanding how cities and labor are changing in the twenty-first century.

 Growing up in Port Charlotte, Florida, Samantha participated in Model United Nations all throughout high school, attending HMUN as a delegate her senior year of high school.
 She originally joined MUN to overcome a fear of public speaking, and MUN has since become the entry point for her interest in and passion for international relations, research, and public policy.
 In addition to HMUN, she is involved in the Social Impact Board for Harvard’s International Relations Council.

 Outside of studying and Model UN, Samantha enjoys long talks over coffee, thrift shopping, daydreaming about traveling the world, and reading and writing poetry.

 Gregory C. Dunn — Under-Secretary-General for the Specialized Agencies

-Gregory C. Dunn is a rising junior at Harvard College concentrating in Government.
+Gregory C. Dunn is a junior at Harvard College concentrating in Government.
 He is originally from Palo Alto, California, in California’s Silicon Valley.
 While his primary interest is the study of international relations, he is also interested in technology and the history of East Asia.